tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT send zero-length fragments of Handshake or Alert types, even if those fragments contain padding.
-Zero-length fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.
+Zero-length fragments of Application Data MAY be sent as they are potentially useful as a traffic analysis countermeasure.

 When record protection has not yet been engaged, TLSPlaintext